-- Ensure that the supervision of children in our care is effective. - Encourage positive play during breaks. - Hold an annual Anti-Bullying week. - Tackle bullying openly through direct teaching (the Jigsaw PSHE curriculum) and assemblies. - o Display Anti-Bullying information posters in every classroom. - Provide year 6 Buddies to all year 3 pupils. - Provide children with the opportunity to report concerns through the Time to Talk box. - Deal with any incident of bullying by talking to everyone involved, keeping written records and informing parents. - Provide alternative lunchtime activities for children who find the playground environment difficult.
+- Ensure that the supervision of children in our care is effective. - Encourage positive play during breaks. - Hold an annual Anti-Bullying week. - o Tackle bullying openly through direct teaching (the Jigsaw PSHE curriculum) and assemblies. - Display Anti-Bullying information posters in every classroom. - Provide year 6 Buddies to all year 3 pupils. - o Provide children with the opportunity to report concerns through the 'Name it to Tame it' emotional check-in system and Time to Talk box. - Deal with any incident of bullying by talking to everyone involved, keeping written records and informing parents. - o Provide alternative lunchtime activities for children who find the playground environment difficult.